What is an intrapreneur and how does such differentiate from an entrepreneur?

 While most versions of a *preneur focus on profitable businesses, the socialpreneur is working on a social, non-profit start-up contributing to society or a good cause.

 Fake it till you make it!
-The term wannapreneur (or als wantpreneur) is derived from “want to” and “entrepreneur”.
+The term wannapreneur (or also wantpreneur) is derived from “want to” and “entrepreneur”.
 The wannapreneur instead of getting things done just talks about the things he/she wants to do.

 Some successful entrepreneurs started off as a wannapreneur.
-The upsides of talking a lot about your ideas before executing them, are obvious: You will receive a lot of feedback about your idea, get to know similar businesses that already exist and start building your network.
+The upsides of talking a lot about your ideas before executing them are obvious: You will receive a lot of feedback about your idea, get to know similar businesses that already exist and start building your network.
 However, you need to deliver before the momentum decreases.
-Make sure to find the perfect timing from transferring from a wannapreneur to an intra-/entrepreneur!
+Make sure to find the perfect timing for transferring from a wannapreneur to an intra-/entrepreneur!